-- No more than one family (maximum 3 total guests) are allowed on each tour.
+- No more than two families (with a maximum of four total guests per family) are allowed on each tour.

 - All visitors are required to follow college health and safety protocols and Commonwealth of Massachusetts guidance, including wearing a mask or face covering at all times while on campus.

 - All registered visitors are also required to complete a symptoms acknowledgement form prior to arrival on campus.
 Visitors will not be allowed to participate in the tour if they have not completed the acknowledgement form attesting that they are not symptomatic.
 This form will be emailed to registered visitors one day in advance of the visit.
 All guests visiting campus are required to complete the acknowledgement form.

 - Wheaton College is following travel order guidance from the Commonwealth of Massachusetts that asks visitors to refrain from visiting if they have left their home within 14 days of their scheduled visit to campus.
 Visitors will be asked to attest that they are not arriving from a high-risk state prior to their campus visit, unless they have quarantined for 14 days prior to their scheduled visit.
 This includes any returning Massachusetts residents from travel in high-risk states.
 An exemption to this order is granted to individuals entering Massachusetts from a lower risk state designated by the Department of Public Health (DPH).